 WLLC:4512 Topics in Global and Transnational Culture3-4 s.h.

 In-depth look at a theme in cultural expression arising from interactions between countries and regions; focus on contemporary or historical issues; use of materials ranging from literature and the visual arts to music, mass media, and more; general processes through which cultures are formed in mutual and uneven relationships; research project.
-Recommendations: completion of an international and global issues GE course.
+Recommendations: completion of a GE CLAS Core International and Global Issues course.
 Same as ARAB:4512, GRMN:4512.

 WLLC:4800 Topics in Global and Transnational Culturearr.

 In-depth look at a theme in cultural expression arising from interactions between countries and regions; focus on contemporary or historical issues; material from literature, visual arts, music, mass media, and more; general process through which cultures are formed in mutual and uneven relationships; original research project.
-Requirements: a general education course in international and global issues.
+Requirements: GE CLAS Core International and Global Issues course.

 WLLC:4801 Seminar in Comparative Literature3 s.h.

 Readings in pedagogical theory and practice, second language acquisition; experience designing activities for teaching and assessment with critiques based on current theories and approaches; development of reflective practices toward one's language teaching.
 Same as FREN:5000, GRMN:5001, SLA:5000, SPAN:5000.